vsg-dev/vsgTutorial/2_Foundations/Object_base_class_and_ref_ptr.md

 delete vsg_ptr.get();
 ~~~

-The VulkanSceneGraph uses this pattern throughout codebase so when you see the destructor declared in protected or private section of the class you know that that instances of that class are meant to be only declared on the heap and meant to be used with vsg::ref_ptr<>.
+The VulkanSceneGraph uses this pattern throughout the codebase so when you see the destructor declared in protected or private section of the class you know that that instances of that class are meant to be only declared on the heap and meant to be used with vsg::ref_ptr<>.
 The T::create() support provided by vsg::Inherit<> achieves both these requirements.

 ## Don't mix stack allocation and reference counting

-Another potential issue when using smart pointers and refenrece counting is when objects are allocated on the stack rather than on the heap.
+Another potential issue when using smart pointers and reference counting is when objects are allocated on the stack rather than on the heap.
 Stack allocation happens automatically for variables within a scope and all the allocated objects are automatically destructed at the end of the scope.
-The examples that leverage std::shared_ptr<> and vsg::ref_ptr<> smart pointers leverage this behavior to use the destruction of the smart pointers to unreferince the objects they have shared ownership of.
+The examples using std::shared_ptr<> and vsg::ref_ptr<> leverage this behavior, using the destruction of the smart pointers to unreference the objects they have shared ownership of.
 The problem occurs if user allocate objects on the stack and then attempt to reference count them as well.
 The following example illustrates this:

 ~~~ cpp